alexpeterson91/DAppNodePackage-OpenEthereum-xDai/README.md

-# DAppNodePackage-OpenEthereum-xDai
+# DAppNodePackage-OpenEthereum-Gnosis-Chain
- An xDai client based on the OpenEthereum client written in Rust.
+ A Gnosis Chain (formerly xDai) client based on the OpenEthereum client written in Rust.

 <!-- :female_detective: Looking for a new champion -->

-# DAppNode package _Openethereum_
+# DAppNode package _Openethereum-Gnosis-Chain_

 <!--DAppNode package logo (could be added with an hyperlink to a youtube video): -->